 What does it cost to invest via Lendahand?

 There are no costs associated with subscribing on our platform nor for providing loans through your account if you pay via iDeal.
 The repayment process is free of charge as well.
-When paying by way of creditcard, there are transaction costs of 1,5% + €0,20.
+If you pay with a Dutch creditcard, there are transaction costs of 1,5% + €0,20.

 How can I pay?

 At Lendahand, you can pay with iDeal for free (requires a Dutch bank account) or with creditcard (VISA or Mastercard).
-For creditcard payments, we apply a transaction cost of 1,5% + €0,20 per transaction.
+For paying with a Dutch creditcard, we apply a transaction cost of 1,5% + €0,20 per transaction.